GoogleCloudPlatform/media-search-solution/README.md

 Once the deployment script finishes, it will output the URL for your Media Search web application.

 1. Open a web browser and navigate to the URL provided by the `deploy_media_search.sh` script.

+    Here is an example of the URL:
+    ```
+    you can now access your service at: https://media-search-594050280394.us-central1.run.app
+    ```

-1. You will be prompted to sign in with a Google account.
+2. You will be prompted to sign in with a Google account.
 Ensure you are using an account that has been granted "IAP-secured Web App User" permissions during the deployment step.

 ### 2. Testing the Video Processing Pipeline